How I Practice

-That’s the work I do with organizations every day—helping leaders bring care, skill, and attention to the things they’re building: teams, strategies, cultures, and trust.
+That’s the work I do with organizations every day: partnering with leaders to bring care, skill, and disciplined attention to what they are building—teams, strategies, cultures, and trust.

-That’s why I founded Corporate Craft.
-Craft isn’t about perfection—it’s about skill, care, and taking ownership of the things we shape.
-When that mindset is shared across an organization, real progress happens.
+Craft isn’t about perfection.
+It’s about judgment, care, and taking responsibility for the things we shape.
+When that mindset is shared across an organization, leaders move from fragmentation to alignment, from uncertainty to clarity—and real progress becomes possible.

-Beyond my consulting work, I’m the founder of the George Masa Foundation, which helps young people connect to conservation through photography.
-I serve as Councilor for Communications with the Carolina Mountain Club, one of the nation’s oldest and most respected trail organizations.
-I also executive produced an award-winning family film based on stories written by my father—work that deepened my understanding of narrative and the collaborative craft behind meaningful projects.
+I am the founder of the George Masa Foundation, which helps young people connect with conservation through creative practice.
+I serve as Councilor for Communications with the Carolina Mountain Club, one of the nation’s oldest and most respected trail organizations, and as a trustee of the Blue Ridge Parkway Foundation, supporting stewardship of one of the country’s most iconic public landscapes and the shared responsibility required to sustain it.
+I also executive produced an award-winning family film—an experience that deepened my understanding of narrative, collaboration, and the discipline required to bring complex, values-driven work to completion.

 A Bit More About Me

-Consultant to organizations across healthcare, finance, education, and conservation
+Senior consultant and facilitator to organizations across healthcare, education, conservation, and mission-driven sectors

 Founder, George Masa Foundation